wtg/Shuttle-Tracker-Utilities/README.md

 # Shuttle Tracker Utilities
 Currently, this repository contains the Announcement Composer, Log Retrieval Assistant, Mapping Utility, and Milestone Composer apps.
-You can download pre-built, pre-signed binaries from the `Build` directory.
+You can download pre-built, notarized app packages from the `Build` directory.

 *Due to how GitHub handles macOS packages in its Web interface, you might need to download or to clone the entire repository to access any pre-built apps in the `Build` directory.*